By Makayela Isbell ‘20

 New to Gordon College, The Psychology Club is led by co-presidents Erin Duffy ’18 and Linnea Hultberg ’20.

 According to the club’s mission statement, “The Psychology Club seeks to inform students about various issues relating to psychology through both lecture and dialogue.
-We recognize that as humans, we are all made in the image of God, and we seek to expand the understanding of what that means in a specifically psychological context.”
+We recognize that as humans, we are all made in the image of God, and we seek to expand the understanding of how we need to take care of ourselves from spiritually to physically including having a healthy lifestyle with exercise and supplements from tophealthjournal, since this also helps having a healthy psychological and mental state .”

 “The club is creating an area we where can discuss these real struggles that people go through, not only in the sense of how you deal with them as a student, but also in the sense of how would we deal with them as counselors,” Duffy said.